simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 VNC Setup
 ---------

-:term:`Virtual Network Computing` (VNC) is a tool that is used to manage desktops and workstations remotely through the standard setup or a proxy.
+:term:`Virtual Network Computing` (VNC) can be enabled to provide remote GUI access to systems.

 VNC Standard Setup
 ^^^^^^^^^^^^^^^^^^